snikket-im/snikket-android/README.md

 #### How do I install Conversations?

 Conversations is entirely open source and licensed under GPLv3.
-So if you are a software developer you can check out the sources from GitHub and use ant to build your apk file.
+So if you are a software developer you can check out the sources from GitHub and use Gradle to build your apk file.

 The more convenient way — which not only gives you automatic updates but also